unlocomqx/conditional-xdebug-fpm-docker/README.md

 # Conditional xdebug loading

-Load xdebug only when the XDEBUG_SESSION cookie is set to PHPSTORM to avoid slowing down page loads unnecessarily
+Load xdebug only when the **XDEBUG_SESSION** cookie is set to **PHPSTORM** to avoid slowing down page loads unnecessarily

+# Backup your sql data
+If you intend to use this config with existing mysql data, **make sure to backup all your databases** then import then again.
+I encountered many compatibility issues when changing between mysql or mariadb versions.

 # Commands
 ```shell script